Tasting Room Health Safety Policy For COVID Times

 Cleaning & Sanitizing

 Wipe down all tables, surfaces, payment terminal screens & tasting notes(laminated) before, in between, and after all tastings/seatings with approved disinfectant wipes/sprays.
 Employees shall wash hands “noticeably” often.
 Make sure restroom hand washing soap and hand sanitizer stations are topped off before, mid and after shift.
-Non-latex gloves must be worn when performing cleaning/sanitizing duties.

 Managers shall be responsible for employee wellness checks asking the following questions